lodgeit-labs/accounts-assessor/README.md

 ## architecture
-there are 4 components:
+there are 4 main components:

-### internal_services
+### services
 various helper functions that prolog invokes over http/rpc

-### internal_workers
+### workers
-a celery worker that:
+a remoulade worker that:
 * wraps prolog and spawns prolog on request
 * talks to the triplestore

-### frontend_server
+### frontend
-lets users upload request files and triggers internal_workers.
-Django provides a development http server which serves static/tmp files, but for production, this has to be augmented with:
+lets users upload request files and triggers workers.

 ### apache
-serves static files and proxies requests to frontend_server
+serves static files and proxies requests to frontend

 `